Aliwarasi/Exploratory-Data-Analytics-/README.md

 Bivariate and Multivariate Analysis: Analyzing relationships between variables to gain a more comprehensive understanding of the data.

-This project demonstrates how EDA, supported by statistical and visualization techniques, can reveal hidden trends and insights, ultimately driving better strategies and decision-making.
+This analysis showcases how EDA, supported by statistical and visualization techniques, can reveal hidden trends and insights, ultimately driving better strategies and decision-making.
 Through careful exploration and presentation of data, this project highlights the value of clean, analyzed, and well-visualized information.

 It was created by me with the help of Mr. Alham O. Hotaki at FemsTech Worldwide.